akansha204/velox/README.md

 npm run dev
 ```

-The frontend will open at `http://localhost:5173` and proxy API requests to `http://localhost:8080` by default.
+The frontend will open at `http://localhost:5173` and use `VITE_API_BASE_URL` from the repo-level `.env.local` by default.

-To override the API base URL:
+To override the API base URL for one frontend run:

 ```bash
 VITE_API_BASE_URL=http://localhost:8080 npm run dev